Your Questions about Carbohydrates Answered: Find Out What to Eat

 Bottom Line: We need carb-containing foods for optimal health.
 Without them, we wouldn’t meet our needs for fiber or phytonutrients and probably for a host of vitamins and minerals too.
 Even though most people eat the recommended amount of carbohydrate, most people do not eat enough wholesome foods with carbohydrate (fruits, vegetables, pulses, whole grains, nuts), and they eat too much of the not-so-wholesome foods with carbohydrate (sweets, toaster pastries, soda, cheese doodles).
-Instead of avoiding carbohydrates, choose health-shielding, disease-fighting foods of all types.

 I'm Jill, and I believe simple changes in your mindset and health habits can bring life-changing rewards.
 And I don't believe in willpower.
 It's waaaay overrated.
 As a food-loving registered dietitian nutritionist, certified diabetes care and education specialist and certified health and wellness coach, I've helped thousands of people solve their food and nutrition problems.
 If you're looking for a better way to master this whole healthy eating/healthy living thing or if you're trying to prevent or manage diabetes or heart problems, you'll find plenty of resources right here.

 Welcome to my Blog

 Hi there!
 I'm Jill, a nutrition & diabetes expert and the author of 4 books.